CDL-Quantum/Hackathon2021/CosmiQ/IBMQ_challenge_solution.md

 Please review the implementation of the above calibration technique and single-qutrit gates in the [ibmq/class_gates Jupyter notebook](ibmq/class_gates.ipynb).

-The [ibmq/Presentation Jupyter notebook](ibmq/Presentation.ipynb) provides a summary and some additional examples.

 ## References and Further Reading

 1. [Front.
 Phys. **8**, 479 (2019)](www.frontiersin.org/articles/10.3389/fphy.2020.589504/full).